 The small city of Oxford is basically one giant school.
 Every few feet, a new college springs up on you.
 The spires, ancient buildings, and courtyards make Oxford a beautiful place to stroll through.
 I spent three days there hosted by someone from Couchsurfing.
 Like my previous Couchsurfing experiences, this one was a lot of fun and the host was really welcoming.
 He hosts a new person every week and loves the experience.
-In a “small world moment,” one of his friends is moving back to Thailand next week and she lives right down the street from where I live.

 Oxford was beautiful, despite it raining every day I was there.
-I explored the area during small gaps in the storms but, since this is England, the rain quickly returned and I quickly turned inside.
-Not always back home though – often I went exploring inside the colleges, shops, and museums.
+I explored the area during small gaps in the storms, but, since this is England, the rain quickly returned and I quickly turned inside.
+Not always back home though.
+Often I went exploring inside the colleges, shops, and museums.

 When you apply to Oxford, you apply to a college.
-Each college accepts its own applicants and, since they all teach the same thing, a lot of it is a crap shoot and based on reputation.
+Each college accepts its own applicants, and since they all teach the same thing, a lot of it is a crap shoot and based on reputation.

 Each week, students meet with a tutor who helps with their studies.
 These tutorials are the foundation of the Oxford system and comprise the bulk of a student’s work.

 Another interesting fact about the Oxford system is that there aren’t exams.
 In most universities, when the term finishes, you take a final exam.
 At Oxford, you may have little tests here and there, but there is no real semester final.
 Your degree rests on a final examination you have at the end of your time at Oxford.
 One test.
 Sick, huh?

 I thought the whole Oxford system was overly complex, but that’s the consequence of people starting their own colleges year after year over many centuries and then not wanting to integrate into one system.